-The changes taking place present both opportunities and challenges.
+The changes taking place with Local Government Reorganisation present both opportunities and challenges.
 The Council must continue to engage in a broad programme of innovation, service review and redesign work so it can provide services for residents which are efficient, effective and deliver value for money, using available resources.